-Ring in the new year with some stunning sights and tranquil hikes.
-Just because the temperatures have dipped doesn’t mean you have to spend all season indoors.
-Bundle up in your coziest coat and explore these 7 cool and calming Connecticut hikes.
-These peaceful places will help you reflect on the year ahead.
+Celebrate the coldest months of the year with some stunning sights and tranquil hikes.
+Just because the temperatures have dipped doesn’t mean you have to spend all season indoors!
+Bundle up in your coziest coat and explore some of the best winter hikes in Connecticut.
+These peaceful adventures will help you reflect on the beauty of our amazing state:

 Have you experienced any of these winter hikes?
 What trails are you excited to explore this year?

 If you’re looking for more fun, check out this exciting Connecticut wintertime road trip.

 Where can I go cold weather hiking in Connecticut?

 Who says winter means you can’t go hiking anymore?
 Not us.
 In fact, some of us really, really enjoy cold weather hiking, and Connecticut is an excellent place for doing so.
 Some of the best places for indulging in this activity are places like the Steep Rock Preserve, which has the Northern Loop Trail (which is short, sweet, and beautiful).
 East Rock Park is another great one, and honestly, any of our state and National parks will have excellent trails open year-round, which translates into “all the cold weather hiking in Connecticut you could ever hope for”.
 Speaking of which:

 What are some of the best hiking trails in Connecticut open year-round?